0Pavlov/crowd-monitor/model/DATABASE.md

 the worker has successfully completed the task, is no longer working on it, or for any other reason.
 - An admin can also **close** the entire `task`.
 When this happens, all related assignments are automatically closed, and no one can make further submissions.
+This is achieved by updating all related assignments with the 'open' status to 'closed'.
 At this point, the task is considered `completed`.

 ## Implementation